 Crop areas etc. under Agri Environment schemes should be included in the relevant category where possible, otherwise enter under ‘other crops’ (see below).

 The total of all crops, grasses, rough grazing, woodland, other land etc. entered should be shown in box 80, and this figure must agree with the actual area of this location (Section 1, box 11).

 Section 4 to 7: Livestock (page 3)

-- Livestock belonging to you, temporarily on someone else’s farm but which they are not managing on a contract
+- livestock belonging to you, temporarily on someone else’s land but which they are not managing on a contract

-- Livestock sent for sale on 1st June 2020
+- livestock sent for sale on 1st June 2021

 Do not include:-

-- Livestock kept on contract for you by another farmer
+- livestock kept on contract for you by another person

-- Livestock temporarily on your farm owned by another farmer and which you are not managing on contract
+- livestock temporarily on your farm owned by another person and which you are not managing on contract